 When to claim Social Security benefits

-“Timing is everything” holds true even for retirement benefits.
-You have roughly three options when claiming Social Security:
+“Timing is everything” is an expression that applies to Social Security.
+You have roughly three options when claiming benefits:

 - Early benefits: You can start taking your money as early as age 62.
-Downside: a permanent cut of 30 percent in your benefit amount for claiming at 62.
-This cut gets smaller each year closer to your full retirement age (FRA).
+Downside: a permanent cut of 30 percent in your benefit amount.
+This reduction gets smaller as you close in on your full retirement age (FRA).

 - Full benefits: Once you hit your FRA (see the chart below), you can take your full benefit.

 - Delayed benefits: You’ll earn an 8 percent boost in the benefit for every year you wait after FRA to begin payments, up to age 70.
-There’s no advantage to waiting beyond 70.
-If you can hold out those three extra years, you’ll get 32 percent more monthly than if you took benefits at the full retirement age — which could be worth up to $12,000 per year, for life!
+There’s no advantage to waiting beyond that age.
+But if you can hold out those extra years, you’ll get 32 percent more monthly than if you took benefits at the full retirement age — which could be worth up to $12,000 per year, for life!
 That’s a big difference!

 This chart from the Social Security Administration shows when you’ll hit “full benefit” age.

-So, the eight-year window between ages 62 and 70 can have a big impact on your Social Security payout.
+So, the eight-year window between ages 62 and 70 can have a big impact on your lifetime Social Security earnings.
 That makes waiting until age 70 a no-brainer, right?

 Ask yourself these questions:

-- Does my family have a history of longevity, or did my parents and grandparents die at a younger age?
+- Does my family have a history of longevity?
+In other words, did my parents and grandparents die relatively young?

 - What is my health like now?